 Yes, I am a mental health blogger, I write about all the things people hesitate to share and own.
 There lies a lot of shame and stigma around mental stress, our societal standards are such that it fails to give a safe space to any individual to open up and work on their inner feelings.

 My first blog “Virtual Siyahi” is a result of my mental distress, I needed a getaway and, I found one in writing.
-I decided my niche as mental health unknowingly and, now I know what I am doing is not only a theme for blogging but it is a never-ending cause, hence I pray I continue to help my readers through my voice as a mental health blogger.
+I decided on my niche as mental health unknowingly and, now I know what I am doing is not only a theme for blogging but it is a never-ending cause, hence I pray I continue to help my readers through my voice as a mental health blogger.

 As I went ahead with my passion for writing and my purpose to spread awareness, I realised I need to learn a few things to be able to help my readers in a better way.
-Hence, I did a few certification courses like psychological first Aid, mental health ambassador, mindfulness and right now pursuing CBT (Cognitive Behavioural Therapy).
-Last year, I had also enrolled myself on a full-time NLP(Neuro-Linguistic Programming) Practitioner certification course which lasted four months.
+Hence, I did a few certification courses like psychological first Aid, mental health Ambassador, and mindfulness and right now pursuing CBT (Cognitive Behavioural Therapy).
+Last year, I also enrolled myself on a full-time NLP(Neuro-Linguistic Programming) Practitioner certification course which lasted four months.

 I have invested a lot of money and a huge amount of time to upgrade myself and I am still open to learning 🙂 Being a mental health blogger, I have not only learned the right approach but this journey of mine has taught me a lot of other things as well.